-One of the most frequently asked questions that I get from our readers, is what to do with dust inside a lens and whether it is something to worry about.
-I decided to write an article on this subject, because lens dust and flecks are a very common issue not only for camera sensors, but also for lenses.
+What should you do with dust inside your lens, and should you worry about it?
+These are common questions because lens dust and flecks are a very common issue not only for camera sensors, but also for lenses.
 When I first discovered dust inside my brand new lens that I only used for a couple of days, I was very disappointed and I remember how I started searching for a solution online in panic mode.
 If you are frustrated with a similar issue and do not know what to do, keep on reading.

 Table of Contents